SaharSattari/GED-for-cleaning-EEG-data/README.md

 ## Introduction
 Motion artifacts in EEG recordings, whether from subject movement, electrode displacement, or environmental interference, introduce noise that can obscure meaningful brain activity.
 This project focuses on developing advanced methods for detecting and mitigating these artifacts, thereby improving the clarity and usability of EEG data.

-## Data Collection
-Our dataset comprises EEG recordings from human subjects engaged in various tasks under different conditions, capturing both clean and artifact-contaminated data.
-The data collection process is conducted with strict adherence to ethical guidelines, ensuring informed consent and participant safety.

-## Artifact Detection
-We utilize cutting-edge signal processing techniques and machine learning algorithms to distinguish between motion artifacts and genuine brain signals.
-By analyzing both temporal and spectral features, we aim to create accurate, real-time artifact detection methods that enhance EEG data integrity.

-## Artifact Mitigation
-After detecting motion artifacts, we explore several strategies to minimize their impact.
-Techniques such as signal interpolation, adaptive filtering, and artifact rejection are employed to restore EEG data quality, enabling precise analysis and interpretation.

-## Results
-Our results will be showcased through performance metrics, including artifact detection accuracy and mitigation effectiveness.
-We will also provide a comparative evaluation of our methods against existing benchmarks, highlighting improvements in EEG data quality.

 ## Running the Example

 To run the example code, follow these steps: